-I first met Output back in January 2016.
+I first became aware of Output back in January 2016.
 I had just finished a European tour and was back in the States looking for some interesting projects to get involved with.
 The team was small back then, maybe eight or nine people in a studio in Hollywood.
 You could feel it in the air when you walked into the place that a great company was being born.
 Super creative people working together and taking the initiative to get stuff done without direction.

-My friend Bruce was in the midst of developing Output’s first standalone plugin, Movement.
+My friend Bruce was in the midst of developing Output’s first standalone plugin, MOVEMENT.
 I joined the team to give him a hand ironing out some of the finer details in the code and doing whatever I could to help out.

-Fast forward two and a half years, Output has tripled in size and moved to a beautiful space in Chinatown.
-I’ve been happily working on the Arcade audio engine and architecture – and now the world can check out our latest invention.
+Fast forward two-and-a-half years, Output has tripled in size and moved to a beautiful space in Chinatown.
+I’ve been happily working on the Arcade audio engine and architecture, and now the world can check out our latest invention.

 What does a day in the life at Output look like?

 The great thing about working in music technology is that the work centers around the problem at hand.
 It keeps things fresh and exciting, and we’re always tackling a new puzzle depending on our goals.
 At the end of the day, while I’m at Output, it’s all about being creative and making elegant, high-quality code.

 That being said, my day starts like most around the office.
 We come in bright and early and enjoy a cup of coffee.
 Everyone in the company is cool, so you’ll usually say hi to a few friends before settling in.
 I try to practice the inbox zero method, so I’ll quickly get caught up on my email and see if there’s anything urgent that needs addressing.